-An unnecessary admission or readmission is often the result of fragmentation in the healthcare system.
+An unnecessary admission or readmission often results from fragmentation in the healthcare system.
 Improving coordination and communication between care settings is a crucial component of reducing readmissions.
 Early efforts to measure readmission rates focused on hospital performance.
 Since then the NQF admissions and readmissions measure portfolio has expanded to include additional settings such as nursing homes, inpatient rehabilitation facilities, home health agencies, and long-term care hospitals.
-Use of these measures can help to promote shared accountability and ensure providers are working together to prevent unnecessary readmissions.
-The portfolio has also expanded to include all cause and additional condition specific measures.
-These measures can help to provide additional information about readmissions and allow providers to pinpoint opportunities for improvements.
+Use of these measures can help to promote shared accountability and ensure that providers are working together to prevent unnecessary readmissions.
+The portfolio has also expanded to include additional all-cause and condition-specific measures.
+These measures can provide additional information about readmissions and allow providers to pinpoint opportunities for improvement.

 Reducing unnecessary hospital admissions is also an important focus for healthcare quality improvement.
-The portfolio has expanded to include measures addressing admission rates and avoidable admissions from Accountable Care Organizations.
-These measures could help ensure patients are having their care managed in the community and can avoid the stress and disruption of a hospital stay.
+The portfolio has expanded to include measures addressing avoidable admissions from Accountable Care Organizations.
+These measures could help ensure that patients are having their care managed in the community and can avoid the stress and disruption of a hospital stay.

-Although the Committee is encouraged by the growth of the Admissions and Readmissions portfolio, the Committee cautioned about the use of measures in ways other than how they are endorsed.
+Although the Committee is encouraged by the growth of the admissions and readmissions portfolio, the Committee cautioned about the use of measures in ways that conflict with the way in which the measures are endorsed.
 In particular, the Committee noted the need to review NQF #1789 Hospital-Wide All-Cause Unplanned Readmission Measure at the clinician group level to ensure that application of the measure meets NQF's standards for endorsement.

 One public commenter raised concerns about the continued growth of the admissions and readmissions portfolio.
-The commenter urged continued work to identify best in class measures.
+The commenter urged continued work to identify best-in-class measures.
 The Committee recognized the growth of the portfolio over the years, and the importance of endorsing high impact measures.
 NQF's strategic plan includes a focus on identifying the most important measures to improve U.S. healthcare.
 By identifying priority measures, NQF can focus the quality community on specific metrics needed to improve the quality, safety, and affordability of care.
 This prioritization work should yield fewer, more meaningful measures overall.